Card (sports): Undercard

 The undercard, or preliminary matches (sometimes preliminary card), consists of preliminary bouts that occur before the headline or "main event" of a particular boxing, professional wrestling, horse racing, or other sports event.
 Typically, promoters intend the undercard to provide fans with an opportunity to see up-and-coming fighters or fighters not so well known and popular as their counterparts in the main event.
 The undercard also ensures that if the main event ends quickly fans will still feel that they received sufficient value for the price of their admission.
 In boxing, undercard matches usually last between four and eight rounds, depending on the experience of the boxers in those matches (entry-level boxers, often making professional debuts, have four rounds, while boxers at the intermediate level are given between six and eight rounds), with some undercards on major championship cards being ten rounds if the boxer is at the advanced level but not participating in a championship match.
 If an undercard match is a championship match (less popular weight class or regional championship), the undercard match is also twelve rounds, owing to regulations.

 In professional wrestling, undercard matches usually last for five to ten minutes: the audience does not have to wait too long for the main event and the promoters often have to fulfill contractual television agreements.
 Professional wrestling unofficially subdivides the undercard into uppercard, midcard and lower card matches, which roughly correlate to the fame and quality of performance of the wrestlers involved.
-In a similar manner to support races, WWE has often held "TakeOver" events focusing on NXT — a WWE brand largely positioned as a developmental feeder for its main Raw and SmackDown rosters — on the eve of one of its flagship pay-per-views (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series).
-These events typically share the same venue (or, at the very least, host city) as the corresponding main roster event.